Shake your tail feathers and experience all the colours of the rainbow nation at this free street party and parade

 Cape Town Charity Toy Run

-Join burly bikers in brightening up the holidays for children across the country
+Join big-hearted bikers as they brighten up the holidays for children across the country

-Every year, the Toy Run collects tons of soft toys suitable for young children; however, there is a growing need for gifts for the older children.
-Here are a few suggested gifts suitable for teenagers.
+Every year, the Toy Run collects thousands of soft toys suitable for young children but there is a growing need for gifts for older kids.
+Age-appropriate gifts for teenagers include:

 - Costume jewellery